chrjabs/rustsat/minisat/README.md

 # rustsat-minisat - Interface to the Minisat SAT Solver for RustSAT

-The Minisat SAT solver be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.
+The Minisat SAT solver to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.

 ## Minisat Version